Creativity

 Choice

-Creation is initiated by making a choice that is your very own.
+Creation is initiated by making your very own choice.

-In much of life you are told what to choose, what processes, activities assessments to use.
+In much of life you are told what to choose, and the processes, activities and assessments to use.
 We make many compromises in what we choose to get along with others.
+This is good but it is not creation.

-There is a vast difference between the choice of choosing to write because you love it or writing because someone you want to impress said you should, or indeed writing as an obligation because it is your job.
+There is a vast difference between choosing to write because you love it or writing because someone said you should, or indeed writing as an obligation because it is your job.

 The most profound magic of your inner wisdom comes with choices you make because you want to.
+They are made out of your love.
 Period.
 You may add other choices to support the primary one but start with the choice you just plain want!

-Many of us have been so conditioned to problem solve and respond to circumstances that we find it difficult to even know what we truly want.
+Most of us have conditioned to problem solve and respond to circumstances that we find it difficult to even know what we truly want.
 Many people answer the question, “What do you want?” with “I want to stop having this situation.”
+But that isn’t what you want!

-Focus on the problem is not the same as focusing on whatt you want.
-Say, I don’t want to be alone anymore.
-Do I replace being alone with joining a club, a church community, a partnership or a prison?
+Focus on a problem is not the same as focusing on a desire.
+Perhaps I don’t want to be alone anymore.
+Do I replace it with joining a club, a church, a partnership or a prison?

-Often you are prompted with “What do you want instead?” to turn the focus onto your choice.
-“I want a loving family” is quite a lot more motivating than not wanting to be alone anymore.
+You can prompt yourself with “What do I want instead?” to turn the focus onto your choice.
+“I want a loving family” is quite a lot more motivating than not wanting to be alone.

 The whole process of creating a life you love and succeeding at it, can be started by determining what you really want to create.
 Start now, by giving some thought to what you really want to be, do and have.